Interface SPI LCD with ESP32 – Step-by-Step Guide

-This is the 10th tutorial in the ESP32 series using the espressif-IDF and today we will start a mini series covering the interfacing of displays with ESP32.
+This is the 10th tutorial in the ESP32 series using the Espressif-IDE and 1st in the mini series covering SPI-LCDs in ESP32.
 In this mini series we will first see how to interface the SPI based displays with ESP32 using the ESP32’s built in LCD library.
 Then we will implement the LVGL functionality to our project.
 Finally we will also implement the touch function in the displays that supports it.

 Below is the image showing the connection between ESP32 and ILI9341.